Getting Paid: The Complete Guide for Freelancers & Contractors

 Digital payments also provide better documentation for your freelance business.
 Electronic transaction records are easier to organize and access during tax season, making it simpler to track income and deductible business expenses.

-Credit and debit cards remain one of the most popular payment methods for freelance clients, offering widespread acceptance and familiar user experiences that both freelancers and clients appreciate.
+Credit and debit cards remain one of the most popular payment methods for getting paid as a freelancer by clients.
+These methods are accepted widely and familiar to users.
+This is something that both freelancers and clients appreciate.

 Cons